 Peter: what part of the work is still to be completed by SA2 and what part is left for us?

-Charles: SA4 should Peter do the TMB2 interface.
+Charles: SA4 should do the TMB2 interface.

 Thorsten: what is the timeplan?

 Frederic: if we want TMB2 to be part of rel-14 we should finish by December.
 Stage 3 is not requested by SA2.
 Stage 3 (by CT3) needs to finish by June next year.